 Personality disorder - schizoid

 Cause of schizoid personality disorder is unknown.
-This disorder may be related to schizophrenia and shares many of the same risk factors.
+It may be related to schizophrenia and shares many of the same risk factors.

 A person with schizoid personality disorder often:

-- Avoids social activities that involve emotional intimacy with other people
+- Avoids social activities that involve emotional closeness with other people

 - Does not want or enjoy close relationships, even with family members

-People with this disorder rarely seek treatment, thus little is known about which treatments work.
-Talk therapy may not be effective because persons with schizoid personality disorder may have great difficulty forming an effective working relationship with a therapist.
+People with this disorder will often not seek treatment.
+So, little is known about which treatments work.
+Talk therapy may not be effective because people with this disorder may have difficulty forming a good working relationship with a therapist.

-One approach that appears to help is to put fewer demands for emotional closeness or intimacy on the person with this condition.
+One approach that seems to help is to put fewer demands for emotional closeness or intimacy on the person with this condition.

 People with schizoid personality disorder often do well in relationships that do not focus on emotional closeness.
-They tend to be better at handling relationships that focus on work or intellectual activities and expectations.
+They tend to be better at handling relationships that focus on:

 Schizoid personality disorder is a long-term (chronic) illness that usually does not improve much over time.
-Social isolation often prevents the person from seeking the help or support that might improve the condition.
+Social isolation often prevents the person from asking for help or support.

 Limiting expectations of emotional intimacy may help people with this condition make and keep connections with other people.